wagtail/wagtail/docs/howto/settings.rst

   Extension of Django ForeignKey relation functionality, which is used in Wagtail pages for on-the-fly related object creation.
 For more information, see :ref:`inline_panels` or `the django-modelcluster github project page`_.

 .. _the django-modelcluster github project page: https://github.com/torchbox/django-modelcluster

-``django.contrib.admin``
-  The Django admin module.
-While Wagtail will eventually provide a sites-editing interface, the Django admin is included for now to provide that functionality.

 Wagtail Apps